abdulwaheed76/practices/README.md

 ## Node, npm
 #### nvm
 Do not install node by any other means but only use nvm.
-Follow this link and use latest LTS version of node. https://github.com/nvm-sh/nvm and https://github.com/nvm-sh/nvm#usage  (go for the latest LTS node version)
+Follow this link and use latest LTS version of node. https://github.com/nvm-sh/nvm (download by wget command, don't forget to copy/paste the export options in terminal and then install the latest **LTS** version of nodejs via https://github.com/nvm-sh/nvm#usage  e.g `nvm i 14.16.1`

 For windows: https://github.com/coreybutler/nvm-windows